wfailla/un-orchestrator/NFs/kvm/example-dpdk/README.md

 		<address type='pci' domain='0x0000' bus='0x00' slot='0x05' function='0x0'/>
 	</disk>

 It is worth noting that it is not necessary to specify the virtual network interfaces (vNICs).
-In fact, the number of vNICs will be decided by the orchestrator, according to the graph to be implemented.
+In fact, the number of vNICs and their types (vhost, ivshmem, usvhost) is derived from the NF implementation description in the name-resolver.